Atlas975/Notes/Networking/Routing_protocols.md

 -   OSPF (Open Shortest Path First) is a link-state routing protocol used in computer networks to determine the best path for forwarding packets of data from one network node to another.
 -   OSPF uses a hierarchical network design with areas, allowing for efficient use of network resources and easier network management.
 -   Supports multiple paths to a dst and can quickly adapt to changes in the network topology.
 ### OSPF scaling
 - [[Link_state_routing|Link state]] flood ads in single area / backbone
 - Each node only knows the direction in which to reach other destinations

 ![[Pasted image 20230510085807.png|500|500]]
 ## BGP
 -   BGP (Border Gateway Protocol) is an interdomain routing protocol used in the internet to exchange routing information between different autonomous systems (AS).
 BGP provides ASs a means to:
--   BGP uses a path vector algorithm to select the best path for forwarding packets across different AS.
+-   Uses a path vector algorithm to select the best path for forwarding packets across different AS.
--   BGP allows for policy-based routing, which gives network administrators more control over how traffic flows across different networks.
+-   Allows for policy-based routing, which gives network administrators more control over how traffic flows across different networks.
 Largest based on **business relationships**

 ![[Pasted image 20230510015246.png|450|450]]